The tech helping save lives after Türkiye’s deadly earthquakes

 Acoustic listening devices

-Thanks to the sensitive seismic acoustic listening device used by the Metropolitan Municipality of Muğla province, 28 citizens were rescued from under the rubble in Hatay.
+Thanks to the sensitive seismic acoustic listening devices utilized by search and rescue teams 28 citizens were rescued from under the rubble in Hatay.

 The sound transmitted by solid matter is received by these listening devices through sensors placed on walls, ceilings, floors or beams.